San Blas Islands Yacht Charter Guide (Panama)

 Recommended Planning Path

-1. Choose the route Bay cruise, sunset route, Taboga-style island day, or full-day itinerary.
+1. Choose the route Panama Bay, sunset route, Taboga-style island day, or full-day itinerary.

-2. Match the yacht Pick the right vessel based on guest count, comfort, occasion, and timing.
+2. Match the yacht Pick the vessel based on guest count, comfort, occasion, and timing.

 3. Add services Chef, catering, transportation, photo/video, DJ, or VIP club planning.